jayram0402/Shopping-responsive_website/README.md

 Contact:
 For any inquiries or support, please contact [Jayram Sharma] at [jayramsharma0402@gmail.com].

-Thank you for choosing [Nexus-shopping platform]!
+Thank you for choosing Nexus-shopping platform!
 -- Happy shopping! 🛒🎉

 Demo: